 Making a positive world impact through technology and diversity

 The Stanford Artificial Intelligence Laboratory has opened its lab doors with a program aimed at young women who are in 9th grade at the time of applying.
-Founded by Olga Russakovsky and Fei-Fei Li, female leaders in Artificial Intelligence, the two-week, residential program provides both broad exposure to AI topics through faculty lectures and industry field trips, as well as an in-depth experience with a research area through hands-on projects.
+Founded by Olga Russakovsky and Fei-Fei Li, female leaders in Artificial Intelligence, the three-week, residential program provides both broad exposure to AI topics through faculty lectures and industry field trips, as well as in-depth experience within a research area through hands-on projects.
 Mentoring and career/personal development sessions with faculty, researchers, and graduate students further enable personal growth and an opportunity to explore career interests in AI.
 We are committed to serving students of all financial backgrounds.